chef/chef-web-docs/content/ctl_chef_client.md

 `-s SECONDS`, `--splay SECONDS`

-: A random number between zero and `splay` that is added to
+: A random number between zero and `splay` that's added to
     `interval`.
-Use splay to help balance the load on the Chef Infra Server by ensuring that many Chef Infra Client runs are not occurring at the same interval.
+Use splay to help balance the load on the Chef Infra Server by ensuring that many Chef Infra Client runs aren't occurring at the same interval.
 When running Chef Infra Client at intervals, apply `--splay` and `--interval` values before a Chef Infra Client run.